google/zetasql/docs/aggregate-dp-functions.md

 [differentially private queries][dp-guide] in a [differential privacy clause][dp-syntax].

-Note: In this topic, the privacy parameters in the examples are not recommendations.
+Note: In this topic, the privacy parameters in the examples aren't recommendations.
 You should work with your privacy or security officer to determine the optimal privacy parameters for your dataset and organization.